panyam/pcachapter/CHAPTER.md

   -d '{"coffee_shop_sample": true, "location": "downtown", "n_components": 3}'
 ```

-This demonstrates Maya's exact use case: analyzing 20 coffee shop sensors to identify the 3-5 most critical measurements needed for operational monitoring.
+This demonstrates Sita's exact use case: analyzing 20 coffee shop sensors to identify the 3-5 most critical measurements needed for operational monitoring.

 ---

 ## From Development to Production: Cloud Deployment

-Maya's local SensorScope prototype perfectly demonstrated PCA concepts, but corporate needed a production-ready solution.
-As we established in our earlier serverless architecture analysis, Maya's requirements - intermittent processing, automatic scaling, and minimal operational overhead - aligned perfectly with serverless computing.
+Sita's local SensorScope prototype perfectly demonstrated PCA concepts, but corporate needed a production-ready solution.
+As we established in our earlier serverless architecture analysis, Sita's requirements - intermittent processing, automatic scaling, and minimal operational overhead - aligned perfectly with serverless computing.
 Now let's see how she deployed SensorScope to production.

 ### Production Deployment with Google Cloud Functions